Objectives

 Besides documents, papers and books, Mancha pays special attention to its own direct field investigations.
 Help from anybody, whether ‘specialist’ or ‘common man’ is sought and taken without any inhibition.
 Attempt is made to communicate results of these investigations to as many citizens as possible.

-So far the number of printed books or booklets published by Nagarik Mancha is 111.
-Besides there are handbills and newsletters – printed, photocopied or cyclo-styled – and a VCD on workers of closed industry and development.
-For Associate Friends we have ‘Mancha Sambad’ – a monthly newsletter.
-The Nagarik Mancha has been participating in the annual Kolkata Book Fair since 1993 to keep in touch with its associates/friends and make newer contacts.
+So far the number of printed books or booklets published by Nagarik Mancha is xxx.
+Besides there are handbills and newsletters, printed, photocopied or cyclo-styled.
+For Associate Friends we have the ‘Mancha Sambad’, a newsletter.
+The Nagarik Mancha has been participating in the annual Kolkata Book Fair since 1993 to keep in touch with its associates/friends and also to make newer contacts.

 The Centre aims at providing support with background materials, like books, documents, video documentary, electronically accessed materials, etc. to civil society activists, researchers, trade unions and others, who are interested in social actions.
 The Centre will allow all interested users to access all the materials that Nagarik Mancha has accumulated over the years.